-Aboveground biomass fresh weight for all surviving plants has been recorded for 2022 and 2023 by pruning whole plants to the crown (Figure 1) and then weighing the pruned biomass.
-Measurements were taken with a tabletop scale in 2022 (Figure 1) and with a hanging scale using a custom hanging arm fitted to a Gator vehicle (Figure 2).
+Aboveground biomass fresh weight for all surviving plants was recorded in 2022, 2023, and 2024 by pruning whole plants to the crown (Figure 2) and then weighing the pruned biomass.
+Measurements were taken with a tabletop scale in 2022 (Figure 2) and with a hanging scale using a custom hanging arm fitted to a Gator vehicle in 2023 and 2024 (Figure 3).

-Figure 1: Above ground fresh weight biomass data collection from 2022.
+Figure 2: Above ground fresh weight biomass data collection from 2022.
 Left: Pruning of plants to the crown.
-Right: Recording of pruned plant biomass using tabletop scales.
+Right: Recording of pruned plant biomass using tabletop scales in 2022.
 Photos by Savannah Phipps.

-Figure 2: Aboveground fresh-weight biomass data collection from 2023.
+Figure 3: Aboveground fresh-weight biomass data collection from 2023.
 Plants were pruned to the ground and weighed with a hanging scale custom mounted in the back of a Gator.
 Photo by Shijie Zhang.

-In the 2023 season, root samples were also collected for P. penetrans quantification.
-Throughout the season high-throughput phenotyping using a AgBOT mk 1 quadcopter equipped with a MicaSense RedEdge-MX multispectral sensor and the FLIR Vue R thermal sensor for aerial imaging and an Apple iPhone 14 Pro Max with the AgerPoint Capture app as the groundbased imaging system occurred (Figure 3).
+In 2023 and 2024, root samples were also collected for P. penetrans quantification (Figure 4).
+Pratylenchus penetrans extractions and quantification for the 2024 season are ongoing at the time of this report and will be finished by the end of 2024.
+Processing and preliminary analysis of aerial and ground-based imaging data is also in progress and expected to be finished in early 2025.
+Throughout the season high-throughput phenotyping using an AgBOT mk 1 quadcopter equipped with a MicaSense RedEdge-MX multispectral sensor for aerial imaging and an Apple iPhone 14 Pro Max with the AgerPoint Capture app as the ground-based imaging system occurred (Figure 5).